Faculty and Staff

 Amy Healey first joined our school as a teacher in 2003.
 After spending a few years at home with her family Amy rejoined our teaching staff in 2008.
 Amy received a BA in English and Communications from Fairfield University.
 She recieved her AMS Early Childhood Credential and a M.Ed. from New York University/West Side Montessori School-Teacher Education Program.

 Betsy Facincani, Primary Lead Teacher

 Betsy Facincani began her career at the OSMS as a Teacher Assistant in a Primary classroom.
 Betsy fell in love with the Montessori philosophy and when a Lead Teacher position became available she went to the New England Montessori Teacher Education Center and received her AMS Early Childhood Credential in 2004.
 Betsy became a lead teacher in her own classroom in September 2004.
 Betsy has a BA in English from Tufts University and a Master of Library Science from SUNY-Albany.

-Leah Galligan has been involved with the OSMS since 2000 when her daughter started as a three-year old.
+Leah Caldwell has been involved with the OSMS since 2000 when her daughter started as a three-year old.
 Through her involvement as a parent Leah became more interested in the philosophy and began her training at the New England Montessori Teacher Education Center in 2005.
 Leah received her AMS Early Childhood Credential in June 2006 and assumed the Lead Teacher position of her own class the following September.
 Leah has a BA in French Literature from Boston University.
-Leah's son is currently enrolled at our school.
+Both of Leah's children graduated from our school.